 Graduate-level credits taken at ASU or other accredited institutions prior to admission to a SHESC graduate degree program are considered pre-admission credits (which is the same as transfer credits).
-With the approval of the student's Advisor, the Program Lead, and the Graduate College, students may include a maximum of 9 relevant graduate-level credit hours with grades of "B" or better that were not used towards a previous degree toward their Interactive Program of Study (iPOS).
-A previously awarded master's degree can be used to satisfy 30 credit hours toward the PhD.
+With the approval of the student's supervisor, the Program Lead, and the Graduate College, students may include a maximum of 9 relevant graduate-level credit hours with grades of "B" or better that were not used towards a previous degree toward their Interactive Program of Study (iPOS).
 Only graduate-level courses with "B" grade or higher that were not used toward a previous degree may be eligible to apply toward the current degree program.
 See the Graduate College guidelines website for more details regarding pre-admission credits (refer to the Handbook section: ASU Pre- Admission Credits under the Graduate Degree Requirements).